 In 2019, long before social distancing, Cigna reported that three in five Americans (61%) report feeling lonely, and 12% of lonely workers believe their work is lower in quality.
 We know it’s lonely at the top.
 A coach is a protection against loneliness, and could become a needed boost to the team’s mental well-being.

 9. Your Leaders Will Be Forced to Change.
 Inspire Them to Trade Up!

-This pandemic has taught us the imperative of change.
+The pandemic has taught us the imperative of change.
 Your leaders are confronting many new situations that require different behaviors.
 Companies often invest in leadership coaching, and despite the encouragement of new skills, managers go back to their old ways.